CouncilofLorien/counciloflorien.github.io/docs/cards/L/long-winter.md

 > > _Environment._ Each moving company that has at least two Wildernesses <nobr>[<img src="/assets/images/wilderness.svg">]</nobr> in its site path must return to its site of origin unless it contains a ranger. <br>&ensp;Additionally, if _Doors of Night_ is in play, each non-Haven site card with at least two Wildernesses <nobr>[<img src="/assets/images/wilderness.svg">]</nobr> in its site path is tapped. <br>&ensp;Cannot be duplicated.
 >

+ - [CRF 1 (Oct 1996) - CARD ERRATA AND RULINGS, Long Winter](/original/rulings/crf-1/#long-winter)<br>Affects all sites in play that with two Wilderness in their site path.

 ### _Middle-earth: The Lidless Eye_

 {: .hazard .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }